alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 The time it takes to # 1,2,3 and 4 to complete depends on the network and the server.
 It will be very fast in the case of a CDN, although in SSR only # 3 and 4 will benefit from a CDN.

-The time it takes to # 5 to complete depends on the client device.
+The time it takes for # 5 to complete depends on the client device.

-The time it takes to # 6 and 7 to complete depends on the network and the server (more unlikely than # 1 to 4 to be in a CDN)
+The time it takes for # 6 and 7 to complete depends on the network and the server (more unlikely than # 1 to 4 to be in a CDN)

-The time it takes to # 8 to complete depends on the client device.
+The time it takes for # 8 to complete depends on the client device.

 Long story short, looking at the previous sequence, in a SPA the user needs to complete # 5 to see the UI and to complete # 8 to see the UI populated with data.
 In SSR the user can see the UI populated with data at the end of # 2